jsylew/COMM2216-User-Doc/README.md

 ## The Importance of Adobe InDesign

 InDesign is a leading graphics design software used in industry today.
 Because of its vast features, it is important to give beginner users a very detailed walk-through, as it is very easy to feel lost at first.
-These instructions give the reader thorough instructions and produce and impressive and satisfying end result.
+These instructions give the reader thorough instructions and produce an impressive and satisfying end result.

 ## The Importance of Print-Ready Booklets